 We Work Collaboratively

 We collaborate with other professionals, so that your work is truly well-supported.
-If you are diagnosed with ASD, we will provide you a multitude of referrals for additional support, such as early intervention programs, social skills groups, occupational therapy, speech therapy, and so forth.
+If you are diagnosed with Autism, we will provide you a multitude of referrals for additional support, such as accommodation recommendations, media resources, social skills support, occupational therapy if that would be helpful, and so forth.
 We value your growth, and want the best for you, and we gladly collaborate with other professionals in order to best support you on your journey.